brigadehub/brigadehub/README.md

 ### Simplify your brigade's website maintenence

 BrigadeHub is a **pre-alpha** work in progress of a Code for America Brigade website/portal.
-This is being built to consolidate the efforts of maintaining a brigade website into a single location, and to allow other non-developer brigade leadership to update content as needed.
+This project is designed to simplify the process of creating and managing both a regional brigade and the individual project teams within that brigade.

-***brigadehub is not production-ready.
+***BrigadeHub is not production-ready.
 If you deploy this to your production brigade site, you do so at your own risk.***

 For a complete top-down view of the roadmap, take a look at our active ***[Roadmap Wiki](https://github.com/sfbrigade/brigadehub/wiki/Roadmap)***